perskes/inno-webrtc/README.md

 # Motivation, Goals

-The reason behind this repo is to concentrate knowledge realted to the Innovaphone WebRTC API/Library and demonstrate it's usefulness, create a place that serves as a showcase for workmates and clients.
+The motivation behind this repo is to build knowledge in regards to the Innovaphone WebRTC API/Library and demonstrate it's usefulness, and to create a place that serves as a showcase for workmates and clients.

 The end-goal is to write a wrapper or rewrite the provided businesscard / sidebar js to make it modern and more useful.